Ferenc Szombathelyi: Military career

 Szombathelyi joined the Austro-Hungarian army as a cadet in 1902 and was subsequently promoted to lieutenant in 1907 in the 16th Infantry Regiment.
 From 1911, he studied at the Kriegsschule (military academy) in Vienna.
 After participating in World War I he joined the newly founded Royal Hungarian Army.

 From 1926 he taught at the Ludovica Military Academy in Budapest.
-From 1931-33, he was Chief of Staff of the 3rd Mixed Brigade, after which he served as adjutant of the high command of the armed forces in 1935–36.
+From 1931 to 1933, he was Chief of Staff of the 3rd Mixed Brigade, after which he served as adjutant of the high command of the armed forces in 1935–36.
 In 1938, he became the commander of the Ludovica Military Academy.
 From 1934 onward, he used his mother's maiden surname rather than his own given surname.

 In 1938–39 he held the post of Deputy Chief of Staff.
-From 1939-41, he commanded the VIII Corps before he was appointed commanding general of the "Carpathian group" (Kárpát Csoport), with which he took part in Operation Barbarossa.
+From 1939 to 1941, he commanded the VIII Corps before he was appointed commanding general of the "Carpathian group" (Kárpát Csoport), with which he took part in Operation Barbarossa.
 On 6 September, he was appointed by Regent Miklós Horthy to succeed the pro-German Henrik Werth as Chief of General Staff.
 Szombathelyi assessed the prospects of war with the Soviet Union sceptically and did not hesitate to share this view with his German counterpart.
 Shortly after his appointment he was present at a meeting between Hitler and Horthy when the latter promised to provide more troops.